 Sara and Ethan* started dating in 2012.
-One year later, Ethan told Sara he wanted to try and figure out what he wanted to do with his life and was seriously considering an out-of-town move.
+One year later, Ethan told Sara he wanted to figure out what he wanted to do with his life.
+He was seriously considering an out-of-town move.

 Money was tight for Ethan and Sara.
 Living together made sense to them financially, but Sara was concerned about what her family and others would think.

-Ethan and Sara are among the more than 70 percent of couples who choose to live together before tying the knot.
+Ethan and Sara are among the more than 70 percent of couples who choose to live together before marriage.

 “Cohabitation has greatly increased in large measure because, while people are delaying marriage to even greater ages, they are not delaying sex, living together or childbearing,” say researchers Scott Stanley and Galena Rhoades.
 “In fact, Dr. Wendy Manning noted in her 2018 address to the Population Association of America that almost all of the increase in non-marital births in the U.S. since 1980 has taken place in the context of cohabiting unions.”

-Stanley and Rhoades note that increasing cohabitation rates, as well as serial cohabitation, might be of no special consequence except for the many births that now occur in those unions.
-Some of these couples have a long-term commitment similar to marriage, but on average, cohabiting parents are much more likely than married parents to break up, increasing the odds of family instability for children.
+Stanley and Rhoades note that increasing number of couples who live together before marriage, as well as serial cohabitation, might be of no special consequence except for the many births that now occur in those unions.
+Some of these couples have a long-term commitment similar to marriage.
+But on average, cohabiting parents are much more likely than married parents to break up.
+This increases the odds of family instability for children.

-Additionally, a Centers for Disease Control’s National Center for Health Statistics report found that cohabiting men and women tend to be poorer and less-educated than married ones, which creates a greater disadvantage for children.
+Additionally, a CDC National Center for Health Statistics report found that cohabiting couples tend to be poorer and less-educated than married couples.
+This creates a greater disadvantage for children.
 For instance:

-47.9% of cohabiting women had household incomes less than 150 percent of the federal poverty level, compared to 25.6 percent of married women.
+- 47.9% of cohabiting women had household incomes less than 150 percent of the federal poverty level.
+That’s compared to 25.6 percent of wives.

-36.1 percent of cohabiting men had incomes less than 150 percent of the federal poverty line compared to 21.2 percent of married men.
+- 36.1 percent of cohabiting men had incomes less than 150 percent of the federal poverty line.
+That’s compared to 21.2 percent of husbands.

-25.2 percent of cohabiting women had incomes over 300 percent of the federal poverty line, compared to 48.1 percent of married women.
+- 25.2 percent of cohabiting women had incomes over 300 percent of the federal poverty line.
+That’s compared to 48.1 percent of wives.

-32.4 percent of cohabiting men had incomes over 300 percent of the federal poverty line, compared to 52.4 percent of married men.
+- 32.4 percent of cohabiting men had incomes over 300 percent of the federal poverty line.
+That’s compared to 52.4 percent of husbands.

-Large majorities of married, non-married and cohabiting couples believe that having and raising children without being married is fine and that living together before marriage may help prevent divorce.
+Large majorities of married, non-married and cohabiting couples believe that having and raising children without a marital commitment is fine.
+They believe that living together before marriage may help prevent divorce.

 “This notion has had wide acceptance since at the mid-1990s, when three-fifths of high school students believed that, ‘It is usually a good idea for a couple to live together before getting married in order to find out whether they really get along,’” Stanley and Rhoades say.